REST steps

 Define HTTP code threshold

-any request will fail when response HTTP code {matcher}
+(that) any request will be successful if its HTTP code {matcher}

 Similar to setting the configuration property rest.httpCodeTreshold but using any integer assertion.